segmentio/segment-docs/src/connections/storage/catalog/db2/index.md

 4. Enter a name for your destination, and enter the following credentials:
   - Host (Found in your Db2 instance, under Administration → Connections)
   - Port (50001 is the default for Db2)
-  - Database name (Found in your Db2 instance, under Administration → Connections)
+  - Database name (You can find this in your Db2 instance, under Administration > Connections)
-  - User (This is the "User ID" that you created above)
+  - User (This is the User ID that you created above)
-  - Password (This is the "Password" that you created above)
+  - Password (This is the password that you created above)
   - Security ([Enter "SSL" in this field](#ssltls))
 5. Click **Connect** to connect your Db2 warehouse to Segment.